Gioconda de Vito: Life

 De Vito was born, one of five children, in the town of Martina Franca in southern Italy, to a wine-making family.
 Initially she played the violin untaught, having received only music theory lessons from the local bandmaster.
 Her uncle, a professional violinist based in Germany, heard her attempting a concerto by Charles Auguste de Bériot when she was aged only eight, and decided to teach her himself.
-At age 11, she entered the Rossini Conservatory in Pesaro to study with Remy Principe.
+At age 11, she entered the Rossini Conservatory in Pesaro to study with Remy Prìncipe.
 She graduated at age 13, commenced a career as a soloist, and at age 17 became Professor of Violin at the newly founded conservatory in Bari.
 In 1932, aged 25, she won the first International Violin Competition in Vienna.
 After she played the Bach Chaconne in D minor, Jan Kubelík came up to the stage and kissed her hand (she later appeared under the baton of Kubelik’s son Rafael Kubelík).

 She then taught at Palermo and Rome, at the Accademia di Santa Cecilia.
 She had earlier been presented to Benito Mussolini, who greatly admired her playing, and he used his influence to get her the Rome post.
 World War II interrupted what would otherwise have been the most productive period of her burgeoning career.
 In 1944, she was given the unique honour of a lifetime professorship at the Academy.

 In 1944, de Vito premiered the Violin Concerto of Ildebrando Pizzetti.
 She made the first of her relatively few recordings for His Master's Voice after the war.
 She made her London debut in 1948 under Victor de Sabata, playing the Brahms concerto.
 This was very successful, and led to performances at the Edinburgh Festival and with fellow artists such as Yehudi Menuhin, Isaac Stern and Arturo Benedetti Michelangeli.
 By 1953, she was considered Europe's No. 1 female violinist, while remaining virtually unknown in the United States.

 De Vito played under Wilhelm Furtwängler a number of times, and had a great affinity for his approach.
 In 1953 they also played a Brahms sonata at Castel Gandolfo for Pope Pius XII, the choice of Brahms being the Pope's own request.
 In 1957 de Vito played the Mendelssohn concerto for the Pope.
 A member of the audience later sent her a letter saying that he was no longer an atheist, because her playing of the slow movement had made him realise there must be a God.